arnoldNuvisto/Zero2WP/README.md

 // START EDITING

 var projectName			= "testRun"; // REQD // Upper & lowercase letters & numbers only
-var projectURI 			= false; // REQD // false | 'http://<project-domain-name-here>.com'
-var projectLicense 		= "GNU General Public License v2 or later"; // REQD // change as needed var projectLicenseURI 	= "http://www.gnu.org/licenses/gpl-2.0.html"; // REQD // change as needed
-var projectDesc 		= "<Place the description for the project here>"; // OPTIONAL var projectVersion		= '0.0.1'; // REQD // Use semantic versioning var useBootstrap		= true; // REQD // 'false | true'

 // STOP EDITING
 //--------------------------------------------------------------------------------------------------
 ```
-- These vars will tell Zero2WP everything it needs to know about your project so it can correctly name directories and files, customize the default theme, and more.
+- This var, taken together with the details in the project config file, will tell Zero2WP everything it needs to know about your project so it can correctly name directories and files, customize the default theme, and more.

 ### 2.2 Install WordPress